surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 #### Use MIDI channels 2 and 3 to play scenes individually

 Playing MIDI channels 2 or 3 when this option is unchecked will not play scene A or B individually.

+#### Ignore MIDI Program Change messages
+You probably want to turn this on in most situations.

 #### Save MIDI mapping as...